kasidit/MPI-tutorial-on-ubuntu-20.04/README.md

 vm02$ sudo netplan apply
 vm02$ ifconfig
 </pre>
+<h2>3.
+Install NFS</h2>
+<p><p>
-Now that we have the IP addresses set.
+Now that we have the IP addresses setup.
 I will install NFS where vm02 is the NFS server and vm01 is the client.
 <p>
 on VM02 (nfs server): <br>
 <pre>